Exclusive: The Education Department says it will fix its $1.8 billion FAFSA mistake

 The FAFSA is new this year because Congress passed a law ordering the Education Department to make sweeping changes.
 The idea was to make it easier to fill out and to give more lower-income families access to federal aid.
 Families like Myrna Aguilar's.

 "I am a single parent.
-In addition to my son, my mom lives with us, so we're a multi-generational family, which is awesome," Myrna tells NPR.
+In addition to my son, my mom lives with us, so we're a multigenerational family, which is awesome," Aguilar told NPR.

-Myrna's son, David Thornton, is studying mechanical engineering at Cal Poly Pomona, in Southern California, where he just finished his first semester.
+Aguilar's son, David Thornton, is studying mechanical engineering at Cal Poly Pomona in Southern California, where he just finished his first semester.

-Next year, it says, he's going to lose that $1,500 Pell Grant, though it's not clear why.

-"That actually is equivalent to an extra mortgage payment," Myrna says.
+"That actually is equivalent to an extra mortgage payment," Aguilar says.
 "That's, you know, inconvenient."

 She insists this won't keep her son from returning to Cal Poly, which he loves.
 She'll save and fill the gap, if that's what it takes.
 But she wants to know: Why did this happen?